cubernetes/ft-transcendence/README.md

 ### Makefile

 - When running make (dev), arguments can be added to pass on additional flags for docker compose up.
 For instance `make dev ARGS="--no-attach caddy"` will silence any logs registered by the Caddy container, note that to silence more the flag needs to be repeated, i.e. `make dev ARGS="--no-attach caddy --no-attach backend"`.
+Similarly, you can also use `ARGS="--attach caddy"` for inclusive logging.

 ### API endpoint